EskildVeren/chess/README.md

 ## 26.10; Writing some code

 I still need to read A LOOOOT, but I still want to complete this project.
 At the start of the project, I thought that I would write most of the back-end code and move to the front-end.
 It turns out to be quite hard to do this without actually being able to display the logic that I am coding.
 I want to include automatic testing for the project, but I still think that it will be smart to be able to view what is claculated in the back-end.
-ALso, it may uncover logical flaws in the backend code, regarding how the data should be handled.
-It is also nice to actually check if hte project will work as I want it to, before developing the whole back-end.
+Also, it may uncover logical flaws in the backend code, regarding how the data should be handled.
+It is also nice to actually check if the project will work as I want it to, before developing the whole back-end.
 I have created some functions for drawing the chessboard and pieces, and will soon test them out.

+## 27.12; Two months later

+I was working on creating snake in canvas, but snake is boring.
+Chess is better.

+## 31.12; Creating tests

+I have now started on this project again.
+Currently, my time is spent getting used to testing in Deno.
+I now have tests for most of the code I know I want in a certain way.
+The way the tests are done may be redone over time.